-When I was in California at Christmastime, my friend and I spent an afternoon visiting a few locations in Pasadena when you can see the Rose Parade floats in the process of being built.
+When I was in California at Christmastime, a friend and I spent an afternoon visiting a few locations in Pasadena when you can see the Rose Parade floats in the process of being built.
 That was really fun and totally recommended!
-At one location, they also had some booths set up where you could buy overpriced Rose Parade and Rose Bowl swag, and that’s where I saw this Teenage Mutant Ninja Turtle Van, one of the coolest commercial vehicle wraps I’ve ever seen.
+At one location, they also had booths set up where you could buy overpriced Rose Parade and Rose Bowl swag, and that’s where I saw this Teenage Mutant Ninja Turtle Van!

 Foot Stinks?
 I do not know what it means.